BlockchainLabsNZ/poa-parity-bridge-contracts/audit/functional-testing.md

 ### Unexpected behaviour

  - [x] sends POA coins to Home bridge in order to receive ERC20 token on Foreign Bridge on the same address [Home: 0x5b627](https://sokol.poaexplorer.com/txid/search/0x5b627ab31d1d517bf41f2ba5ec091c88f4c30fdd742756842d7548a826460561)
-<br>*The networks have different settings; POA Coins was sent and deposited by Home Bridge contract, but no POA20 tokens were issued on Kovan network.*
+<br>*The two bridges had different settings.
+POA Coins were sent and deposited by HomeBridge contract(deposit was within the HomeBridge limits), but no POA20 tokens were issued on Kovan network (required withdraw was out of the limits).*

 <br>